Branchoka/Program-Fundamentals-Java-22/README.md

 # Program-Fundamentals-Java-22
-Add present projects and codes from education Fundamentals.
+Previous projects and codes from education Fundamentals.